MassSarcasm/data-structures-portfolio/projectsall/project2attend.md

 In this research project, I pulled several sources of data using APIs from the United States Census Bureau and the Charlotte Quality of Life Explorer to explore how high school attendance has been affected since the COVID-19 pandemic.

-High school attendance has not fully recovered to pre-COVID-19 levels.
+High school attendance has not fully recovered to pre-COVID-19 levels as a matter of fact it the observation has been defined as "chronic absenteeism".
 Thomas S. Dee defines chronic absenteeism as “missing 10 percent or more of school for any reason” (Dee, 2024).

 There are several variables that may contribute to chronic absenteeism.
 Morgan Polikoff and Nicolas Pardo explain that some contributing factors include students with disabilities and homelessness, with low-income students representing one of the largest groups affected by chronic absenteeism (Polikoff & Pardo, 2025).